Moha-AlHanbali/reading-notes/code401/class08.md

 > Learning to make use of advanced features like list comprehension will save time and improve productivity.

-> Not only will your colleagues thank you when your Python code is more concise and easier to read, but you’ll thank yourself when you come back to a program you haven’t worked on in months and the code is manageable.
+> Not only will your colleagues thank you when your Python code is more concise and easier to read, but you'll thank yourself when you come back to a program you haven't worked on in months and the code is manageable.